tisaconundrum2/f.audio/README.md

 Do you have thousands of unidentified songs, all named consecutively Track 1 <br> This application will help you to finally identify those songs with a simple drag and drop.

 ## Description
 Shazam is an app that lets you identify music.
-My idea is to leverage what this already does well, and turn it into a media player that would identify songs and rename them accordingly.
-I've searched for 2 years on and off for an application that was able to do this.
-Absolutely nothing.
-Even Quora couldn't help me.
-So I want to be the first one to make it available to people.
-In my experience, dealing with renaming songs can be cumbersome.
-Wouldn't it be nice if there was a desktop media player that, when loaded an unidentified song, would immediately tell you what it is and allow you to rename the song and the file?
-I've already done some research and there are some APIs that are available to do the task of identifying songs.
-In fact the service I found is used by YouTube to identify songs in videos.
+Leveraging what this already does well, create a media player that would identify songs and rename them accordingly.
+Wouldn't it be nice if there was a desktop media player that, when loaded an unidentified song, would immediately tell what it is and then rename the song and the file?
+There are some APIs that are available to do the task of identifying songs.
+In fact the service found is also used by YouTube to identify songs in videos.

 Rebuttal: iTunes can identify tracks from CDs already.
 This is true.
 But can it identify songs that were ripped directly off of an iPod?
-"MFDZ.mp3" isn't very useful to me.
-But if an application could identify hundreds of these that I've collected.
-THAT would be useful.
+"MFDZ.mp3" isn't very useful.
+But if an application could identify hundreds of these;   THAT would be useful.

+### TLDR
+Shazam but for your desktop and it renames files

 ## Tech Stack
 QT, C#, Python, C++